DavesCodeMusings/mqttbaby/ConfigBaby/README.md

 ConfigBaby is not an all encompassing associative array solution.
 It is limited to only 9 total key-value pairs.
 The intent is to allow configuration of a few parameters for network configuration and authentication.

 Speaking of authentication, all of the parameters are stored in plain text.
 Anyone with physical access to you device could retreive them.
+You have been warned.

 Future enhancements will allow writing the key-value pairs to a file for persistent storage.